maybuzz/performance-matters-1819/README.md

   # insert your username to this link
   # put this in your terminal to clone the repo
   git clone https://github.com/your-user-name/performance-matters-1819/

+  # run the following code to build the app
+  npm start
 ```

 ## Features